 The plan is to connect the Pacific Ocean and the Indian Ocean.
-This will connect Chinese coastline with SE Asia, South Asia, Gulf and East coast of Africa.
+This will connect the Chinese coastline with SE Asia, South Asia, the Gulf, and the East Coast of Africa.
 China will build hard and soft maritime infrastructure.
-It will include custom co-ordination, the formation of SEZ, new ports, e-commerce, trade liberalisation and policy coordination.
+It will include custom coordination, the formation of SEZ, new ports, e-commerce, trade liberalization, and policy coordination.

 Objectives of China behind the One Belt One Road